When's Stranger Things season 4 released? What's going to happen?

 Will there be a Stranger Things season 4 on Netflix?

 Yes!
 Netflix announced in September 2019 that the show will be back for a fourth season.
 Check out the announcement video below, which features the tease: “we’re not in Hawkins anymore”.
 Where will season four take the gang?
-And will we get to Russia to find out who “The American” is?
-We have so many questions…
+And will we get to Russia to find out what happened to “The American”, aka Hopper?

+Later, it was announced on Valentine’s Day 2020 that production on season 4 of the show was now officially underway.

+“Season 4 is shaping up to be the biggest and most frightening season yet, and we cannot wait for everyone to see more.
+In the meantime — pray for the American.
+From Russia with love” wrote the Duffer Brothers, also posting a teaser trailer (below) which confirms the fan theory that David Harbour’s Chief Hopper had survived his apparent death in season three.

 The Duffer Brothers have previously spoken about their plans for season 4.
 In an interview with Vulture in 2017, they suggested that they will end it after four seasons.